samvise85/bookshelf/README.md

 - InternationalizationTemplateResourceResolver transforms the path again to /tpl/HeaderView.html, gets the resource and translate it then returns it back.

 A view in the newly administration menu permits to view all the labels stored into the application and modify them.
 After the modification it's simply necessarly to refresh the page (maybe Ctrl+Shift+R).

-TODO:
-- manage languages and default language (services are ready)
-- manage label each language in a single page with default language label as example

 User management: